What is a Superfood?

-Superfoods contain a variety of nutrients, such as antioxidants, which may ward off cancer.
-Additionally, they may contain healthy fats, which are thought to prevent heart disease, and fiber, thought to prevent diabetes and digestive problems.
+Superfoods contain a variety of nutrients, such as antioxidants, which have been lauded for all kinds of health benefits.
+Additionally, they may contain healthy fats, which are thought to help with heart disease, and fiber, thought to assist with diabetes and digestive problems.
 Likewise, they may also contain phytochemicals, the chemicals in plants responsible for deep colors and smells, which can have numerous health benefits.
-Therefore, when you consume superfoods packed with nutrients, you help your body ward off disease, support its internal health, and most of all, improve your wellbeing.
+Therefore, when you consume superfoods packed with nutrients, you help your body ward off disease, support its internal health, and most of all, improve your wellbeing.†

-However, the key to overall wellbeing is to consume a variety of nutritious foods in the right quantities, not chase one miracle “fix-all”.
+The key to overall wellbeing is to consume a variety of nutritious foods in the right quantities.